pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Calling __str__ on an Output[T] is not supported.
 To get the value of an Output[T] as an Output[str] consider: 1. o.apply(lambda v: f"prefix{v}suffix") See https://pulumi.io/help/outputs for more details.
 ```

-The reason this is happening is because the _Output_ value is being used before it has returned ans is available from the API.
+The reason this is happening is because the _Output_ value is being used before it has returned and is available from the API.

 A concrete example of this can be seen in the following code: